What's All the Rage about Little Pieces of Gold and Silver?

 As gold prices rise, fractional-sized gold bullion products will become more widely sought after by the public.
 A full ounce will simply become too expensive for a growing number of buyers who want to own gold.
 Last spring, the dysfunctional U.S. Mint temporarily suspended sales of 1/10 oz Gold Eagles after being overwhelmed by demand.
 If it happens again, premiums on small-denomination gold bullion for sale could surge due to scarcity.
 Owning tenth-ouncers makes it easier to give the gift of gold to more people.
 There's nothing like pure gold to mark a special occasion for special people in your life.
 Some of our fractional gold products come in protective plastic capsules (or if they do not, they can be added to your order).

 Right now our lowest-premium tenth-ounce gold product is our exclusive .9999 pure (24 karat) Lady Liberty round at less than $151 each.
-We also carry fractional-sized American Eagles--check out the Silver Eagle for sale, Australian Kangaroos, and Gold Maples.
+We also carry fractional-sized American Eagles.
 You can even buy gold gram bars, which are less than $52 each right now!

 Fractional Silver Bullion

 For most everyday barter and trade, silver is the best form of hard money to have.
-In addition to the familiar one-ounce bullion coins, a well-diversified silver barter kit contains 1/2 oz and 1/10 oz rounds along with pre-1965 90% silver half-dollars, quarters, and dimes (so-called “junk” silver).
+In addition to the familiar one-ounce bullion coins, a well-diversified silver barter kit contains 1/2 oz and 1/10 oz rounds along with pre-1965 90% silver dimes and quarters, along with half-dollars, (so-called “junk” silver).

 Although junk silver is widely recognized among people who deal in silver or receive it as payment, it may not be by laymen.
 Moreover, old "change" may be under-appreciated by people who aren't involved in hard money.
 That's where freshly minted pure silver bullion fractional rounds may be useful – especially when you want to send a message of special appreciation in the form of a tip or reward.